 The Accompaniment: A Shot of Ewes Whey liquor to warm you up.

-Preservation of food was very important for these times.
-The meat was salted, smoked and pickled or most commonly and simply, by keeping the meat alive till needed.
+Preservation of food was essential for these times.
+The meat was salted, smoked and pickled or most commonly and naturally, by keeping the meat alive till needed.

 First course was the parsnip, almond milk and barley soup served in a bread bun.

 The bread: very light rye, so as not to overpower the soup.
 Proved and Baked in a mould to keep the sides high.

 The parsnip soup: made by grinding 2 kg whole almonds to a consistency of breadcrumbs, boil in plenty of water till the liquid turns pale and milk like.

 Strain overnight in a muslin cloth to extract all the liquid.